 There is no set rule on how often you should give your website a rebuild.
 It is more a decision based on your business strategy and goals as well as financial aspects rather than based on a set time frame.
 Google and other search engines are constantly looking for websites that regularly provide fresh and relevant content, so in order to be indexed and ranked high in search engine results, your website needs to be up to date and up to scratch with the latest technological requirements.

 In general, it is recommended to thoroughly overhaul your website every 2 to 3 years to ensure you can still keep up with the competition.
-In the meantime, installing updates for plugins and third party tools on a regular basis is essential to avoid becoming vulnerable for malware or security breaches.
+In the meantime, installing updates for plugins and third party tools on a regular basis is essential to avoid becoming vulnerable to malware or security breaches.
 It is also the best way to continuously provide your users with an optimal user experience in terms of uninterrupted availability of your website, functionality and navigation.

 Where to start